-- " Ensure that the food you offer is suitable for the people you are catering for and that you treat them with dignity and respect. - " Ensure food looks attractive and is served at the right temperature in a calm and pleasant environment. - " Provide regular training on food service standards to all staff that serve food, whether nursing or catering staff and record this on staff training records.
+- to their needs. - " Ensure that the food you offer is suitable for the people you are catering for and that you treat them with dignity and respect. - environment. - " Provide regular training on food service standards to all staff that serve food, whether nursing or catering staff and record this on staff training records.